stratis-vip/elm-vite-tailwindcss/README.md

-# Elm with vite 6 and taiwindcss 4 Starter Template
+# Elm with Vite 6 and Tailwindcss 4 Starter Template

-I recently created the [Elm with webpack 5 and taiwindcss 4 Starter Template](https://github.com/stratis-vip/webpack-elm-tailwind-4) but it looks like, vite is much simpler solution.
+I recently created the [Elm with webpack 5 and tailwindcss 4 Starter Template](https://github.com/stratis-vip/webpack-elm-tailwind-4) but it looks like, vite is much simpler solution.

 So i will not update the webpack template any more!